goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 2.5 Document API errors using OpenAPI or GraphQL

-**TL;DR:** Let your API callers know which errors might come in return so they can handle these thoughtfully without crashing.
+**אמ;לק:** Let your API callers know which errors might come in return so they can handle these thoughtfully without crashing.
 For RESTful APIs, this is usually done with documentation frameworks like OpenAPI.
 If you're using GraphQL, you can utilize your schema and comments as well

 **Otherwise:** An API client might decide to crash and restart only because it received back an error it couldn’t understand.
 Note: the caller of your API might be you (very typical in a microservice environment)